 Design your security infrastructure using the defense-in-depth principle.
 Start at your property line with robust perimeter security measures like electric fencing and intrusion detection systems.
 Add intermediate layers of protection through building access control and video surveillance.

 Establish additional security controls around specific high-value assets or sensitive areas.
-Ensure each layer operates independently while working in concert with other protective measures.
+Ensure each layer operates independently while working together with other protective measures.

 Establish Access Control Protocols